HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         -   If an invalid certificate error occurs, import your backend-server-name certificate into the WebSEAL certificate store before you create the junctions.
 Verify that you completed [Step 2](#importihscertificate) correctly and the SSL certificate is being imported to the correct key file.
         -   The transparent path junctions include /help even though it is not an independent Connections application.
 It is a part of the News application but must be configured as a separate junction.
-    For more information about using the pdadmin command line utility, refer to [Server task commands for junctions](https://www.ibm.com/docs/en/sva/9.0.1?topic=reference-pdadmin-commands) in the Security Access Manager knowledge center.
+    For more information about using the pdadmin command line utility, refer to [Server task commands for junctions](https://www.ibm.com/docs/en/sva/9.0.1?topic=reference-pdadmin-commands) in the Security Verify Access knowledge center.

 5. Create a default Connections ACL to override the default WebSEAL ACL by running the following commands: